Supersensible Knowledge:

 But to one who has undergone them and reached a certain clarity withal, these very experiences will open out the possibility and prospect of true supersensible knowledge.
 For in the course of them he finds that even in the ordinary action of human consciousness there are forces holding sway within the soul, which are not bound to the physical organisation; forces which are in no way subject to the conditions whereon the faculties of Love and Memory within this physical organisation depend.
 One of these forces reveals itself in Thought.
 True, it remains unnoticed in the ordinary conscious life; indeed there are even many philosophers who deny it.
 But the denial is due to an imperfect self-observation.
 There is something at work in Thought which does not come into it from the faculty of Memory.
 It is something that vouches to us for the correctness of a present thought, not when a former thought emerging from the memory sustains it, but when the correctness of the present thought is experienced directly.
 This experience escapes the every-day consciousness, because man completely spends the force in question for his life of thought-filled perception.
 In Perception permeated by Thought this force is at work.
 But man, perceiving, imagines that the perception alone is vouching for the correctness of what he apprehends by an activity of soul where Thought and Perception in reality always flow together.
 And when he lives in Thought alone, abstracted from perceptions, it is but an activity of Thought which finds its supports in Memory.
 In this abstracted Thought the physical organism is cooperative.
 For the every-day consciousness, an activity of Thought unsubjected to the bodily organism is only present while man is in the act of Sense-perception.
 Sense-perception itself depends upon the organism.
 But the thinking activity, contained in and co-operating with it, is a purely supersensible element in which the bodily organism has no share.
 In it the human soul rises out of the bodily organism.
 As soon as man becomes distinctly, separately conscious of this Thinking in the act of Perception, he knows by direct experience that he has himself as a living soul, quite independently of the bodily nature.

 This is man's first experience of himself as a supersensible soul-being, arising out of an evolved self-knowledge.
 The same experience is there unconsciously in every act of perception.
 We need only sharpen our selfobservation so as to Observe the fact: in the act of Perception a supersensible element reveals itself.
 Once it is thus revealed, this first, faint suggestion of an experience of the soul within the Supersensible can be evolved, as follows: In living, meditative practice, man unfolds a Thinking wherein two activities of the soul flow together, namely that which lives in the ordinary consciousness in Sense-perception, and that which is active in ordinary Thought.
 The meditative life thus becomes an intensified activity of Thought, receiving into itself the force that is otherwise spent in Perception.
 Our Thinking in itself must grow so strong, that it works with the same vivid quality which is otherwise only there in Sense-perception.
 Without perception by the senses we must call to life a Thinking which, unsupported by memories of the past, experiences in the immediate present a content of its own, such as we otherwise only can derive from Sense-perception.
 From the Thinking that co-operates in perception, this meditative action of the soul derives its free and conscious quality, its inherent certainty that it receives no visionary content raying into the soul from unconscious organic regions.
 A visionary life of whatsoever kind is the very antithesis of what is here intended.
 By self-observation we must become thoroughly and clearly familiar with the condition of soul in which we are in the act of perception through any one of the senses.
-In this state of soul, fully aware that the content of our ideation does not arise out of the activity of the bodily organism, we must learn to experience ideas which are called forth in consciousness without external perceptions, just as are those of which we are conscious in ordinary life when engaged in reflective thought, abstracted from the enter world.
+In this state of soul, fully aware that the content of our ideation does not arise out of the activity of the bodily organism, we must learn to experience ideas which are called forth in consciousness without external perceptions, just as are those of which we are conscious in ordinary life when engaged in reflective thought, abstracted from the outer world.
 (As to the right ways of developing this meditative practice, detailed indications are given in the book Knowledge of the Higher Worlds and its Attainment and in several of my other writings.)

 In evolving the meditative life above-described, the human soul rises to the conscious feeling perception of itself, as of a supersensible Being independent of the bodily organisation.
 This is man's first experience of himself as a supersensible Being; and it leads on to a second stage in supersensible self-knowledge.
 At the former stage he can only be aware that he is a supersensible Being; at the second he feels this Being filled with real content, even as the ‘I’ of ordinary waking life is felt by means of the bodily organisation.
 It is of the utmost importance to realise that the transition from the one stage to the other takes place quite independently of any co-operation from outside the soul's domain—namely from the mere organic life.
 If we experienced the transition, in relation to our own bodily nature, any differently from the process of drawing a logical conclusion for example, it would be a visionary experience, not what is intended here.
 The process here intended differs from the act of drawing logical conclusions, not in respect of its relationship to the bodily nature, but in quite another regard; namely in the consciousness that a supersensible, purely spiritual content is entering the feeling and perception of the Self.